gbif/portal-feedback/README.md

-# Portal feedback
+# GBIF.org feedback
-This repository is used by the portal project to log user generated issues via the portal.
+This repository is used by [GBIF.org](http://gbif.org) as users generate issues via the website.
-From here issues will be moved to their relevant projects or otherwise closed.
+From here issues should be copied to their relevant projects (e.g. [checklistbank](https://github.com/gbif/checklistbank)) and then closed.
-Content issues and helpdesk questions can stay in the repo for now.
+Content issues and helpdesk questions stay in this repository until addressed.

+_It is our goal that issues in this repository are addressed and closed and no issues remain open._

 ## Flow

 The user creates an issue and classifies it as well as they can with either: bug, content, question or idea.

-The issue is automatically labeled "Needs validation".
-The "Needs validation" is added to avoid spam being exposed on the website and to make sure issues are addressed.
+The issue is automatically labeled `Needs validation`.
+The `Needs validation` is added to avoid spam being exposed on the website and to make sure issues are addressed.

-When removing "Needs validation" the issue should be assigned to a responsibility area or closed with a resolution label.
+When removing `Needs validation` the issue should be assigned to a responsibility area or closed with a resolution label.
 The current responsibility areas are:

-* portal: issues that have to do with the presentation and bugs in behaviour.
+* `portal`: issues that have to do with the presentation and bugs in behaviour.
-* api: issues related to GBIF's apis (image cache, registry, occurrence, directory etc.)
+* `api`: issues related to GBIF's apis (image cache, registry, occurrence, directory etc.)
-* content: issues that are not about have we process the data, but about the data provided.
+* `content`: issues that are not about have we process the data, but about the data provided.
 Either by publishers or what we write in our CMS (Drupal).
 * question: helpdesk questions

 Resolution labels are:

-* done - ideally reference to commit
+* `done` - ideally reference to commit
-* duplicate (refer to the duplicate)
+* `duplicate` (refer to the duplicate)
-* invalid (cannot reproduce, incomplete info etc)
+* `invalid` (cannot reproduce, incomplete info etc)
-* wontfix
+* `wontfix`

 So the procedure is: